Fredrick is a writer with a great passion for the health niche. He loves to write about home and natural remedies for

 The Prevalence of a Cold and the Flu

-Before I discovered a natural treatment process that cured my flu fast, I used to really suffer.
-I used to go through most of its symptoms, including sore throat and body aches, for more than a week.
+Before I discovered a natural treatment process that cured my cold and flu fast, I used to really suffer.
+I used to go through most of their symptoms, including sore throat and body aches, for more than a week.

-In brief, the flu, or influenza, is a viral infection that affects the upper respiratory system, especially the throat and nose.
-According to my own experience, the virus is worse than similar infections like the common cold and whooping cough.
+In brief, a cold (common cold) and the flu (influenza) are viral infections that affect the upper respiratory system, especially the throat, nose, and sinuses.
+According to my own experience, the flu is worse than a cold, but their symptoms are more common.

-The viral illness is quite infectious, and according to WHO, it affects millions of people every day worldwide.
-In the U.S., at least one billion cases of the virus are reported every year.
+The viral illnesses are quite infectious, and according to WHO, they affect millions of people every day worldwide.
+In the U.S., at least one billion cases of the viruses are reported every year.

-So, how do you know that you have the flu?
-Well, if you have the following symptoms, you are highly likely to have been infected with the disease.
+So, how do you know that you have the infections?
+Well, if you have the following symptoms, you are highly likely to have been infected with a cold or the flu.